How to Choose a Kitten

 - A clean and glossy coat with no dry flaking skin or bare patches.

 - A bright, friendly and alert manner.
 Healthy kittens are generally very playful and inquisitive.
-Although many kittens may be a little shy at first, a friendly kitten that comes up to you willingly may make a better pet.
+Although many kittens may be a little shy at first, a friendly kitten who comes up to you willingly may make a better pet.

 You May Also Like:

+When knowing how to pick the right kitten, there is another important factor to keep in mind: vaccinations.
 Vaccinations are very important for a new kitten, as their immune system is still growing.
 Cat vaccinations help to boost the immune system and protect your kitten from potentially fatal diseases.